 It’s easy to see that the body is made of myriad parts, including the micro-organisms that we could not survive without them doing our digestion, for instance.
 If we go as far as physics takes us, we see the body as a cloud of sub-atomic particles that aren’t even ‘particles’ all the time, themselves in constant movement!
 But it’s also true that every feeling we have arises based upon sensual contact between the sense organs and their respective sense object.
 Without that contact, no feeling!
 Perceptions too arise based upon myriad conditions including the neural structure of the body and previous experience including education, language and factors such as gender and race.
 This fact is true for all mental formations.
 For instance, we think in the language we were raised in: to some extent this determines what you can think and yet you did not create or choose this language.

 Finally, though many traditions like to speak of some kind of free-floating ‘pure consciousness,’ the very concept of such 'pure consciousness' arises based upon neural function and perception.
-There is no evidence for such a ‘pure consciousness,’ and the Buddha pointed out that we are consciousness too is conditioned by myriad factors.
+There is no evidence for such a ‘pure consciousness,’ and the Buddha pointed out that consciousness too is conditioned by myriad factors.
 We overlook this despite the evidence we have every night when we sleep!
 Many spiritual and religious traditions reify consciousness into a Self, the very “essence” of what we are.
 However, the Buddha referred to the process of consciousness in this way:

 “Now suppose that a magician or magician's apprentice were to display a magic trick at a major intersection, and a person with good eyesight were to see it, observe it, & appropriately examine it.
 To that person — seeing it, observing it, & appropriately examining it — it would appear empty, void, without substance: for what substance would there be in a magic trick?
 In the same way, a yogi sees, observes, & appropriately examines any consciousness that is past, future, or present; internal or external; blatant or subtle; common or sublime; far or near.
 To that yogi — seeing it, observing it, & appropriately examining it — it would appear empty, void, without substance: for what substance would there be in consciousness?”